joshhdawes/joshhdawes.github.io/index.md

 ### Dr Joshua H Dawes

-**Research Associate at SnT, Luxembourg**
+**Researcher at SnT, Luxembourg**

-I spend most of my time leading the research activities at SnT on Runtime Verification and Specification-based Security Analysis, as part of the COSMOS Horizon 2020 project.
+I spend most of my time leading the research activities at SnT on Runtime Verification, as part of the COSMOS Horizon 2020 project.

+As part of COSMOS, I perform my own fundamental research (which involves extending my PhD) and coordinate the activities of a PhD student and a software developer.

 You can reach me at joshua dot dawes at uni.lu.